isomerpages/moe-pasirrissec/_cce/National Education.md

 and have confidence in our nation's future.</p>
 </li>
 <li>
-<p>allow for individual sense-making, to nurture engaged citizens, who are
+<p>allow for individual sense-making, to nurture engaged citizens who are
 socially aware, adept at critical thinking, and informed about local, regional and global issues.</p>
 </li>